aws/aws-fpga/sdk/management/fpga_image_tools/README.md

    * Within the F1 instance, the FPGAs expose a management PF (e.g. `0000:00:17.1`) that is used for control channel communication between the instance and AWS.
    * The FPGA management PF BAR0 is **reserved** for this communication path.
    * The FPGA application drivers **should not** access the FPGA management PF BAR0.
-   * The Amazon FPGA Image Management Tools memory map the FPGA management PF BAR0 and communicate with AWS using internally defined messages and hardware registers.
+   * The AFI Management Tools memory map the FPGA management PF BAR0 and communicate with AWS using internally defined messages and hardware registers.
    * The Amazon FPGA Image Tools require `sudo` (or root) access since AFI loads and clears are modifying the underlying system hardware.
    * `sudo` (or root) privilege is also required since the tools access the sysfs PCI subsystem and `/dev/kmsg` for `dmesg` logging.
    * For more information on the Amazon FPGA Image Mangement Tool software and FPGA hardware see [aws-fpga](https://github.com/aws/aws-fpga).